szymonmichalski/starid-1/docs/index.md

 *21.5.2017*

-for identifying one hundred stars, both rnn and cnn are getting better than ninety percent accuracy for roughly ten minutes of training, so we're quickly jumping to a thousand stars. this is clearly much more of a challenge. for fifteen minutes of training, cnn is only able to push accuracy up from baseline 0.001 to 0.002.
+for identifying one hundred stars, both rnn and cnn are getting better than ninety percent accuracy for roughly ten minutes of training, so we're quickly jumping to a thousand stars. this is clearly much more of a challenge. cnn pushes accuracy up from 0.001 to only 0.002 for fifteen minutes of training.

 *13.5.2017*